 A very rare but serious complication of neck surgery is rupture of the carotid artery (the large artery in the neck).

-To find out more about surgery as a treatment for cancer, see our document Understanding Cancer Surgery: A Guide for Patients and Families.
+To find out more about surgery as a treatment for cancer, see Understanding Cancer Surgery: A Guide for Patients and Families.